pedroheyerdahl/cber04a/README.md

 Earth observation with cbers 04a wpm data

 TO DO:
-- Pansharpen WPM Tiles
+- Pansharpen WPM Scene
-- Update ground truth
+- Update ground truth data
-- Generate new tiles
+- Generate new chips